-I write about the great outdoors of Somerset, Dorset and Devon - celebrating the stunning landscapes and unique places through words and images.
+I write about the great outdoors of Somerset, Dorset and Devon on my doorstep - and further afield - celebrating the stunning landscapes and unique places through words and images.
+I am always out and about with my notebook and camera.

 Head for the hills and get high on history – discovering hill forts just off the beaten track in the Westcountry.